-- 1. The TSA retains the discretion to determine how much, if any, of its budget will be allocated for awards and recognition and when funds become available for distribution. - 2.
-Awards that provide monetary recognition will be in the form of a lump-sum payment. - 3.
-Management is responsible for ensuring that awards and recognition are based on merit and documented in accordance with TSA criteria and policy. - 4.
-TSA will provide the Union with an electronic annual report on the awards program for bargaining unit employees which contains the annual awards allocation for each airport and the total expenditure of the awards budget per airport. - 5.
-Awards and recognition may not be used as a substitute for overtime pay, promotion, or any other purpose not compatible with the criteria for awards and recognition described in this Article and in TSA Management Directive 1100.45-1, Awards and Recognition, and any subsequent revisions. - 6.
-Documentation will be provided to each award and recognition recipient detailing the award and the exceptional contribution leading to the employee's recognition. - 7.
-TSA will continue to publish award criteria by making TSA Management Directive 1100.45-1, Awards and Recognition, and any subsequent revisions available on TSA's iShare.
+- The TSA retains the discretion to determine how much, if any, of its budget will be allocated for awards and recognition and when funds become available for distribution.
+(AGREED 6/28/12) - 2.
+Awards that provide monetary recognition will be in the form of a lump sum payment.
+(AGREED 6/28/12) - 3.
+Management is responsible for ensuring that awards and recognition are based on merit and documented in accordance with TSA criteria and policy.
+(AGREED 7/20/12) - 4.
+TSA will provide the Union with an electronic annual report on the awards program for bargaining unit employees which contains the annual awards allocation for each airport and the total expenditure of the awards budget per airport.
+(AGREED 7/31/2012) - 5.
+Awards and recognition may not be used as a substitute for overtime pay, promotion, or any other purpose not compatible with the criteria for awards and recognition described in this Article and in TSA Management Directive 1100.45-1, Awards and Recognition, and any subsequent revisions.
+(AGREED 7/19/12) - Documentation will be provided to all award and recognition recipients detailing the award and the exceptional contribution leading to the employee's recognition.
+(AGREED 7/19/12)

-8. Management will consider for award recognition employee contributions such as language skills or employee flexibility in support of operational challenges such as same-sex gender pat-downs and other screening requirements consistent with this Article.
+- TSA will continue to publish award criteria by making TSA Management Directive 1100.45-1, Awards and Recognition, and any subsequent revisions available on TSA's I-Share.
+(AGREED 7/26/12) - Management will consider for award recognition employee contributions such as language skills or employee flexibility in support of operational challenges such as samesex gender pat-downs and other screening requirements consistent with this Article.
+AGREED 7/31 10 :57